Shutdown to lift across much of western Pennsylvania | Times Leader

-The counties to be announced Friday by Wolf are Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Fayette, Fulton, Greene, Indiana, Somerset, Washington and Westmoreland, comprising nearly 2.7 million residents.
+The counties announced Friday by Wolf are Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Fayette, Fulton, Greene, Indiana, Somerset, Washington and Westmoreland.

 The only western county held back, Beaver County, is home to perhaps the state’s worst nursing home outbreak, where dozens have died and a congressman is calling for an investigation.

-Otherwise, the area of approximately 10,000 square miles (15,000 square kilometers), can undertake a limited reopening next Friday, the governor’s office told The Associated Press.
+Otherwise, the area of approximately 10,000 square miles (15,000 square kilometers), can undertake a limited reopening next Friday.

 When it does, it will join people in 24 counties across a swath of primarily rural northern Pennsylvania who are the first to have pandemic restrictions eased under Wolf’s reopening plan, including Erie, Lewisburg, Williamsport and State College.